nus-cs1010/2324-s1/docs/14-array.md

 ## Accessing the Array Elements

 We can access the array elements using the _index_ of the element, starting from 0.
-For instance, to initialize the first three elements of a list to 1, 2, 4, respectively, we can write:
+For instance, to initialize the first three elements of a list to 1, 2, and 4, respectively, we can write:

 ```C
 long list[10];